 Lock keepers lived in Company houses at Framilode, Eastington, Ryeford and Dudbridge.
 They were responsible for managing water levels, looking after their own length of canal and reporting any breaches of the bye-laws.
-They also joined in with the general work of the maintenance team as required.
-They were not expected to work the locks along the canal, as this was done by the vessel crews, but the lock keeper at Framilode did help vessels though the entrance lock around the time of high tide.
+Most also joined in with the general work of the maintenance team as required.
+They were not expected to work the locks as this was done by the vessel crews.
+The lock keeper at Framilode was required to attend the lock at high tide times, to record vessels and their cargoes passing through and to collect tolls from those not going beyond Ebley.
 The image shows John White (right) at Pike Lock, Eastington.

 At busy wharfs, the Company employed wharfingers to record cargoes handled, to collect wharfage and cranage fees when appropriate and to supervise the spaces allocated to various users.
 In the early days, some wharfingers also sold coal on behalf of the Company.